web3/web3.js/docs/web3-eth-accounts.rst

     web3.eth.accounts.wallet.encrypt(password);

-Encrypts all wallet accounts to and array of encrypted keystore v3 objects.
+Encrypts all wallet accounts to an array of encrypted keystore v3 objects.

 ----------
 Parameters